kylebascomb/Bascomb-Project-Templates/README.md

 ``deactivate``

-#Creating a Git Repo
+# Creating a Git Repo
 ``git init template-project``

+This create a folder named template-project.
+If you already have a folder (from Poetry for example), you can omit the template-project arg.

 template-project above is the name of the git project

-#Using Poetry
+# Using Poetry

 ## Installing Poetry
 Poetry should be installed globally on the system.
 This is because poetry creates its own virtual environment for package dependencies.